Skip to Main Content

 Grey literature

-The term 'grey literature' (GL) is used to describe materials not published commercially or indexed by major databases.
-While GL may be of questionable quality, it has been shown to have an impact in research, teaching and learning.
-Sometimes, GL is the only source of information for specific research questions.
-While some GL may be published eventually, and may be easier to find, sometimes it never is.
+The term "Grey Literature" is used to describe materials not published commercially or indexed by major databases.
+While some may be of questionable quality, it's been shown to have an impact in research, teaching and learning.
+Sometimes, this may be the only source of information for specific research questions.
+While some grey literature may be published eventually, and may be easier to find, sometimes it never is.

-GL may not go through a peer-review process, and its authority must be scrutinised.
-For more information on how to evaluate resources, check out the Journals & Databases page on this Subject Guide, and in particular the box Assess your findings.
+Grey literature may not go through a peer-review process, and its authority must be scrutinised.
+For more information on Evaluating Resources, check out the Journals & Databases page on this Subject Guide.

 Traditional sources of grey literature include, but are not limited to: